rcls/gpsfreak/README.md

 to communicate with the device.
 These should work on any OS that pyusb supports.

 Firmware updates are done via USB DFU.
+There is also a Skedd connector breaking out SWD with a standard six pin connection.

 Hardware Options
 ================